-Paul Coughlin is a former newspaper editor and author of numerous books, including Raising Bully-Proof Kids.
-He is the Founder of The Protectors, a freedom-from-bullying program and movement.
+Paul Coughlin is a FoxNews contributor, former newspaper editor and author of Raising Bully-Proof Kids.
+He is the Founder of The Protectors, a freedom-from bullying organization.

 Posted 3/6/13 at 12:09 PM | Paul Coughlin |

 Flags flew half-staff at an elementary school in suburban Philadelphia this Monday as yet another elementary school mourned the death of an innocent student.
 Instead of a gun, this death was the result of approximately five brutal blows from the hands of a known and stronger bully.
 A criminal investigation continues.

 According to his grieving mother, Jina Risoldi, target Bailey O’Neill was challenged to a fight by a taller boy during recess.
 Like many targets who say they are worried that they too will be suspended for defending themselves against physical violence (adults, imagine if you were assaulted at work, you defended yourself, and then were suspended or terminated for “fighting”?)
 Risoldi said her son didn’t fight back and instead absorbed the physical assault that broke his nose and gave him a lingering and fatal concussion.

 According to news reports, Bailey spent the rest of the day at school, but throughout the following days complained of severe headaches and dizziness, began sleeping too much, and was irritable and confused.
 "He had no problems before the fight," Risoldi said last month.
 "He was always extremely healthy, rarely got sick."
 Doctors put him into a induced coma but were unable to save him.
 He was taken off life support on Sunday--one day after turning 12.
 FULL POST